 Obviously, for some men, becoming bald may cause concerns relating to physical appearance.
-But there are some treatments that may help.
-Finasteride (Propecia) is a prescription medication that works by blocking the change from testosterone to dihydrotestosterone.
+But there are some treatments that may help- your doctor can provide a prescription medication that works by blocking the change from testosterone to dihydrotestosterone.
 The size of the hair follicles then increases which helps hair growth.
-Somewhere between 1 in 3 and 1 in 6 men who take Finasteride get enough hair regrowth to make this medication worth using.
+Somewhere between 1 in 3 and 1 in 6 men who take hair loss medication may get enough hair regrowth to make it worth using.
 It can take about 4 months to see noticeable results, though it can take up to 2 years to achieve the full effect.
 If the medication is stopped, the baldness will return.
 Side effects are uncommon, but some men may report a lower sex drive.

-Other options include Minoxidil (often branded as Regaine or Rogaine)- this is a lotion available over-the-counter from pharmacies that is applied to the scalp.
+Minoxidil (often branded as Regaine or Rogaine) is a lotion available over-the-counter from pharmacies that is applied to the scalp.
 It is not clear if it is particularly effective, but it may prevent further hair loss in the early stages of baldness.
 It does not seem to cause much regrowth.
 Aside from these medications, some men may consider the option of hair transplant surgery.